“Autosomes are the 22 pairs of human chromosomes other than the sex chromosomes.”

 Either increase or decrease in chromosome number is categorized into aneuploidy, trisomy is one of the common types of it.
 Trisomy 13, 18 and 21 are the most prevalent aneuploidy of autosomes.

 Trisomy 13, 18 and 21 are known as Patau syndrome, Edward’s syndrome and Down syndrome, respectively.
-All three are the type of numerical chromosomal abnormalities in which an extra copy of chromosome 13, 18 and 21 are observed with a pair.
+All three are the type of numerical chromosomal abnormalities in which an extra copy of chromosomes 13, 18 and 21 are observed with a pair.

 A type of autosomal chromosomal abnormalities, trisomies, occurred by an event known as nondisjunction during cell division.